webix-hub/docs/data/desktop/html_templates.md

 **Grouplist** has its own templating pattern.
 Look into the [related article](desktop/grouplist.md) for details.
 }}

-###The item in the intial dataset looks like this:
+###The item in the initial data set looks like this:

 ~~~js
 //JSON